 Chromecast relies heavily on Google Chrome and the ChromeCast application (That sounded redundant.) which is fairly simple to install.

 For a freshly installed version of Chrome, a pop-up will be already there to help you add apps in the Upper-Left hand corner.
 Click on it.

 From here you can install Google Cast (Or for the brave you can toy with Google Cast Beta which is supposed to have tabbed casting support.
 I have tried it and I get a few frames before my Ouya CheapCast service locks up)

 Finally. you will see a familiar icon in the YouTube widget, click on your Ouya Device and it should immediately transfer the screen from your laptop to your Ouya.

 This is a screen capture of what the same video looks like on the Ouya side.
-Once again just like the AirPlay article it seems to transmit at only 720p.
+Once again just like the AirPlay article, it seems to transmit at only 720p.
 I am unsure if there is a way to push it faster.

 Known problems… And boy there is a lot of them.

 But this is to be expected.
 CheapCast is a free product that its development stopped and sort of fell off of the face of the earth.
 And with Google adding more and more things for their ChromeCast device to do such as ‘Tabbed Browsing’ which enabled google chrome to mirror whatever web-page your laptop is looking at.
-And of course the DRM issue with netflix which even the developer admitted in the Description of this APK.
+And of course the DRM issue with NetFlix which even the developer admitted in the Description of this APK.
 It’s not anywhere near perfect.
 However, I will state that when you do ChromeCast off of your phone that it doesn’t lock up as frequently as using a computer.
 With a computer you can simply close google chrome and it never sends the command to shut-down ChromeCast.
-This leave the Ouya sort of stranded never being able to pick up again until you restart the service in the CheapCast main menu.
+This leaves the Ouya sort of stranded never being able to pick up again until you restart the service in the CheapCast main menu.